 Ritual ceremonies attempt to invoke miracles from powers unimaginably powerful in nature, and as such must be approached with the utmost care, detail, and humility.
 Rituals have a set of requirements that must be met, be they material, spoken, performed, or otherwise.
 These requirements are often difficult or expensive, and in some cases may be impossible to meet correctly.
 If an element is missing from the ceremony, it must be somehow replaced with the best suitable alternative and the ritual can proceed but is considered to be vulgar.

 For each Vulgarity, the ritual in question is treated as if it were one Rank higher than normal for the purposes of its performance.
-Every individual word replaced from the “Ritual” portion of the description is another vulgarity.
+Every individual word or significant element replaced from the “Ritual” portion of the description is another vulgarity.

 For instance, a ritual might call for four white candles to be burned.
 If the candles you have access to are brown, the ritual is vulgar.
 If you don’t have candles at all and burn pine resin instead, that is two vulgarities – one for the color, one for the candles.
 If the Priest can’t burn anything, they cannot perform the ritual.
 If the change represents an especially critical factor, or is changed by an order of magnitude, such as hours to seconds, the ritual will not function.